Roman2K/scat/README.md

 ## Future

 I'm very excited to finally have a way to perform backups like I always wanted.
-I will strive to keep on maintaining this project for as long as I use it.
-And since I'm pretty happy with how the code turned out, I won't be reluctant to do so and will do my best to keep it that way, even if it means deep refactors.
+I will strive to keep on maintaining it, making sure it stays as simple as possible and fun to hack on.

-Even if I do abandon the project at some point in the future, or if it takes a completely different direction, existing backups stay usable independently using existing tools (`shasum`, `ssh`, `rclone`, `gunzip`, `gpg`, `cat`, etc.).
+Should the project be abandoned, existing backups would remain usable with with older versions as well independently of scat using existing tools (`shasum`, `ssh`, `rclone`, `gunzip`, `gpg`, `cat`, etc.).

 Upcoming: